Magnetic fields in galactic environments probed by Fast Radio Bursts: Rotation measure model

 \subsection{The Milky Way}

-The contribution from the Milky Way, \rmmw, arises both from the magnetized and ionized gas in the Galactic halo and from the ISM within the disk.
-In this work, we adopt the all-sky Faraday rotation map model from \citet{hutschenreuter2022}, based on $\sim55\,000$ Faraday rotation sources compiled from multiple radio surveys (e.g. LOFAR Two-meter Sky Survey and NRAO VLA Sky Survey RM catalogue).
+The contribution from the Milky Way, \rmmw, arises both from the magnetised and ionised gas in the Galactic halo and from the ISM within the disk.
+In this work, we adopted the all-sky Faraday rotation map model from \citet{hutschenreuter2022} based on $\sim55\,000$ Faraday rotation sources compiled from multiple radio surveys (e.g. LOFAR Two-meter Sky Survey \citep{shimwell2017} and NRAO VLA Sky Survey \citep{Condon1998} RM catalogue).
 The map provides a \rmmw\ measurement with associated uncertainty for a given position on the sky.
 We list the resulting \rmmw\ values for each FRB field in Table~\ref{tab:mtab} \citep[see also][]{padhi2025}.

-\subsection{The Intergalactic Medium}
+\subsection{The intergalactic medium}

 Due to expected multiple reversals of the intergalactic magnetic field, the \rmigm, arising from the low-density IGM gas tracing the large-scale structure (LSS) of the Universe, is expected to be small relative to other contributing environments (see Eq.~\ref{eq:rmmodel}).
-Recent LOFAR measurement of $\langle {\rm RM} \rangle \simeq 0.71 \pm 0.07~{\rm rad~m^{-2}}$ in LSS filaments is consistent with magnetic field of $\simeq 32$~nG \citep[e.g.,][and the references within]{amaral2021,pomakov2022,carretti2022,carretti2023}.
-Given that this \rmigm~value is at least $1-2$ orders of magnitude smaller, than the \rmobs~and \rmmw~(see Table~\ref{tab:mtab}), for the remainder of the paper we assume that the IGM contribution is negligible, i.e. our model adopts
+The recent LOFAR measurement of $\langle {\rm RM} \rangle \simeq 0.71 \pm 0.07~{\rm rad~m^{-2}}$ in LSS filaments is consistent with magnetic field of $\simeq 32$~nG \citep[e.g.][and the references within]{amaral2021,pomakov2022,carretti2022,carretti2023}.
+Given that this \rmigm~value is at least $1-2$ orders of magnitude smaller than the \rmobs~and \rmmw~(see Table~\ref{tab:mtab}), for the remainder of the paper we assume that the IGM contribution is negligible; i.e. our model adopts

-\subsection{The Foreground Halos}
+\subsection{The foreground halos}

-In order to estimate the electron density and RM contribution of a given foreground halo intersected by the FRB sightline, we utilize the modified Navarro-Frank-White model \citep[mNFW;][]{xyz2019}.
+In order to estimate the electron density and RM contribution of a given foreground halo intersected by the FRB sight line, we utilised the modified Navarro-Frank-White model \citep[mNFW;][]{xyz2019}.
 This model yields a radial density profile $\rho_b\left(r\right)$ of the gas in individual halos given by